ApmeM/jquery-logger/README.md

 jQuery logger plugin allow to log any data not only to browser console, but even to any html element (such as div).

-It contain a function to expand javascript objects to log something more usefull then `[Object object]` :)
+It contain a function to expand javascript objects to log something more usefull then [Object object] :).
+With function to detect recursion usages to prevent brousers to hang up (do not help for IE and chrome :( ).

 ## Demonstration